peelizulfein/mdtohtml/README.md

 ### 📈 Mermaid Diagrams
 LLMs love generating Mermaid flowcharts.
 This tool renders them as images you can copy into presentations.

+### 🖼️ PNG Export
+Export Mermaid diagrams as high-resolution PNG files for use in presentations or documents.

+### 🐛 Debug Mode
+Toggle the debug panel to validate your markdown and catch syntax errors like unclosed code blocks, broken tables, or mismatched formatting.

+### 🎨 Color Support
+Use standard HTML for colored text: `<span style="color:red">red text</span>`

 ### ✏️ Editable Preview
 Click the preview pane to make last-minute edits before copying.